ashbuilds/computer-use/README.md

-# Claude Computer use Implementation in Nodejs
+# Anthropic's Computer use implementation in Nodejs

 A Node.js/TypeScript port of [Anthropic's official Python computer-use demo](https://github.com/anthropics/anthropic-quickstarts/tree/main/computer-use-demo).
 This implementation provides a complete TypeScript version of Claude's computer control capabilities, allowing Claude to interact with your computer through mouse movements, keyboard input, and screen captures.